ghr85/CCP02_Javascript/readme.md

 ### Considerations:

+Slight delay on factoid retrieval using dom load as event?
+CSS transition to qualify?

-Selection would require 10 numbers in an array
+Selection would require 10 numbers in an array, retrieve 10 question objects in one GET

 Consider promises, when will then need to be used?